cgbarlow/pubmd/Cline-Recursive-Chain-of-Thought-System-CRCT-/cline_docs/tasks/server_auto_start_stop/Execution_Systemd_Socket_File.md

     [Install]
     WantedBy=sockets.target
     ```
 3. Review the content for accuracy, especially the `ListenStream` port.
+[DONE - Port 3001 matches server default]
 4. Add a comment if necessary, e.g., if the port `3001` is a placeholder that should be confirmed or made configurable during deployment scripting.
 (The strategy doc already implies this with `Or the desired configurable port`).
+[DONE - Existing comment in content is sufficient]

 ## Dependencies
 - Requires: None directly for file creation itself.
 Decision on the server port is a soft dependency.